kulics/koral/book-en/loop.md

 }
 ```
 The identifier followed by `@` is the currently fetched value, which is valid only for the current loop.
 So we don't need to define an identifier externally.
 If we don't want to define additional identifiers, we can omit them.
-The default is `it`.
+The default is `ea`.

 E.g:
 ```
 Arr.@
 {
-     cmd.print.(it)     # print each number
+     cmd.print.(ea)     # print each number
 }
 ```